Chris Williams (offensive lineman)

-Christopher Joseph Williams (born August 26, 1985) is a former American football guard.
-He played college football at Vanderbilt and was drafted by the Chicago Bears 14th overall in the 2008 NFL Draft.
+Christopher Joseph Williams (born August 26, 1985) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Vanderbilt Commodores and was selected by the Chicago Bears 14th overall in the 2008 NFL draft.
 Williams also played for the St. Louis Rams and the Buffalo Bills.

 College career

 After graduating from Catholic High School (Baton Rouge, Louisiana), Williams attended Vanderbilt where he played in 36 games and started 33 games.
 In 2007, he was First-team All-Southeastern Conference after allowing just one sack in 12 games.
 As a junior, Williams was a Second-team All-SEC selection after starting all 12 games at left tackle and allowing a single quarterback sack.
 The prior season Williams played all twelve games, starting nine at left guard but also playing left tackle.
 Williams was redshirted as a true freshman and did not see action the following season either.

 Professional career

 Chicago Bears

-Williams was drafted by the Bears 14th overall in the 2008 NFL Draft.
+Williams was drafted by the Bears in the first round with the 14th overall pick in the 2008 NFL draft.
 On July 23, 2008, it was announced that he had signed a five-year contract with the Bears.
 Williams missed the camp's first weekend after sustaining a minor back injury.
 He was later diagnosed with separate injury, a herniated disc, which required minor surgery to repair.